 People are genuinely attracted to kind people.
 If you’re at the grocery store and someone kindly holds the door open for you, you will feel more attracted to that person—Vs. The person that slammed the door in your face.
-We were born with kindness in our hearts, so we tend to gravitate towards the people that demonstrate kindness.
+We were born with kindness in our hearts, so we tend to gravitate toward the people that demonstrate empathy.
 A kind mom at a playgroup or homeschool co-op is much easier to be around than someone constantly making you second-guess yourself.

 5. Kindness can give you a mental break.

 Stress doesn’t give your brain a break.
 Because when you’re feeling chronically stressed, all you can do is focus on the things you’re concerned about.
 When you focus on the joy you are bringing to someone else through the random acts of kindness you do, you also give your brain a much-needed break from figuring out all your problems.

 The mental break is similar to the brain break you get from a cardio session, healthy sleep, or meditation.
 You are giving the analytical, thinking part of your brain a rest and, simultaneously, awakening the creative and feeling side of your brain!
 When you focus on someone else’s happiness, you forget your problems for a little while.
 That in itself is enough to give you a boost.

 You should teach your kids about the power of random acts of kindness.

 We all want our children to live their very best life.
 As you read through the five benefits of being kind, I’m sure you would also want each one of those benefits for your child.
 Being kind isn’t something you have to wait until your child is older to learn.
 You can start teaching your children about bringing others joy by spreading love with random acts of kindness.
 And, of course, the ultimate way to teach your children is to model it.

 21 Random Acts of Kindness Ideas that your children can be involved in:

 - Let someone take your spot in line.

 - Buy flowers to hand to people on the street.